ietf-wg-cellar/flac-specification/rfc_backmatter.md

 -267      | -6299
 134       | -6165

 With this, the	 decoding of the first subframe is complete.
 The decoding of the second subframe is very similar, as it also uses a fixed predictor of order 1, so this is left as an exercise for the reader, the results are in the next table.
 The next step is undoing stereo decorrelation, which is done in the following table.
-As the stereo decorrelation is right-side, in which the actual ordering of the subframes is side-right, the samples in the right channel come directly from the second subframe, while the samples in the left channel are found by adding the values of both subframes for each sample.
+As the stereo decorrelation is side-right, the samples in the right channel come directly from the second subframe, while the samples in the left channel are found by adding the values of both subframes for each sample.

 Subframe 1 | Subframe 2 | Left   | Right
 :----------|:-----------|:-------|:------